Robert Tate (American football)

-Robert Tate (born October 19, 1973) is an American former professional football cornerback and return specialist.
+Robert Tate (born October 19, 1973) is an American former professional football player who was a cornerback and return specialist for nine seasons in the National Football League (NFL).
 He was selected in the sixth round of the 1997 NFL draft.
-Tate played nine seasons of professional football in the National Football League (NFL) with the Minnesota Vikings, Baltimore Ravens and Arizona Cardinals.
-Tate played in college for the University of Cincinnati.
+Tate played in the NFL with the Minnesota Vikings, Baltimore Ravens and Arizona Cardinals.
+Tate played college football for the Cincinnati Bearcats.
 Originally a wide receiver, he was converted to defensive back upon entering the NFL.
 Tate played at Cincinnati with notable NFL players Artrell Hawkins, Sam Garnes, and Jason Fabini.